boutin-k/TokiEditor/README.md

 The application is composed of :

 * A left dock containing the tiles of the map (ranged by category).
-* A central zone used to display the levels editor.
+* A central zone used to display the levels edited.

 Each level is stored in a binary file containing: